-1.4 Improvements to the dataset in 2013/14 are set out in Chapter 4 and mainly relate to the updated methodology for PTE-sponsored tickets in the Merseyside, South Yorkshire and Strathclyde PTEs.
-A summary of improvements made over recent years are further detailed in Appendix A. The ORR continues to work with stakeholders and its own consultants to improve the robustness of the dataset by implementing methodological changes that demonstrate value and address acknowledged issues.
+- 1.4 Improvements to the dataset in 2014/15 are set out in Chapter 4 and relate to: - An updated methodology for PTE-sponsored tickets in Tyne & Wear; - an adjustment to Digby & Sowton season ticket demand; - an adjustment to account for London Bridge disruption; and - an adjustment to how PAYG products are treated following a change in recording methods. - 1.5 A summary of improvements made over recent years are further detailed in Appendix A. The ORR continues to work with stakeholders and its own consultants to improve the robustness of the dataset by implementing methodological changes that demonstrate value and address acknowledged issues.